 The main problem isn’t the pricing.
 It’s the value.

 For example, the base plans don’t include malware protection.
 10 years ago, you would expect to pay extra for malware protection.
 But in today’s market, even the most basic hosting services should include some kind of malware protection.

-Just to use a single example, the mid-tier WordPress service is priced at £30.78 per month.
-In other words, if you’re happy with the storage and performance of the base tier but want antivirus protection, you need to shell out an extra £23.85 per month.
+If you’re happy with the storage and performance of the base tier but want antivirus protection, you need to shell out an extra pounds per month.

 The business plans offer even less value.
 Malware protection is only included with the top tier of service.